Compliance

 Same requirements apply.
 Even though travel nurses and per-diem staff are often W-2 employees of staffing agencies (not your organization), if you use AI to evaluate them for placement/credentialing at your facility, compliance obligations apply.
 Coordinate with your staffing partners—clarify in contracts who handles AI disclosures, audits, and documentation.
 Don't assume the agency handles everything.
 See our staffing agency compliance guide.

-Disclaimer: This content is for informational purposes only and does not constitute legal advice.
-Employment laws vary by jurisdiction and change frequently.
-Consult a qualified employment attorney for guidance specific to your situation.
-EmployArmor provides compliance tools and resources but is not a law firm.
+Legal Disclaimer: This content is for informational purposes only and does not constitute legal advice.
+Consult qualified employment law counsel for your specific situation.
+EmployArmor is not a law firm.
+Laws change frequently; verify with official sources like EEOC.gov, DOL.gov, and state agencies.
+Last updated: February 23, 2026.
+EmployArmor disclaims any liability arising from reliance on this information.

-Ready to get compliant?
+Ready to comply?